-- 1) The US 40 Highway corridor already has too high a concentration of used car dealerships; - 2) The applicant's narrative describes vehicle panel replacement, water-based painting and the restoration of inoperative vehicles that requires C-3 zoning to permit General automotive repair. - 3) As this corridor is envisioned by the Comprehensive Plan to be residential, this property along with this corridor is currently concentrated with C-2 zonings that are suited for Limited automotive buisnesses.
+- 1) The US 40 Highway corridor already has too high a concentration of used car dealerships; - 2) The applicant's narrative describes vehicle panel replacement, water-based painting and the restoration of inoperative vehicles that requires C-3 zoning to permit General automotive repair. - 3) As this corridor is envisioned by the Comprehensive Plan to be residential, this property along with this corridor is currently concentrated with C-2 zonings that are suited for Limited automotive businesses.

-However, if approved the following onditions
+However, if approved the following conditions should apply

-1) Provide a solid wood screen, behind the front building lines, for cars awaiting to be prepared;

-- 2) Provide a landscaped, solid fenceline per Code for the adjacent residential buffer; - 3) Provide more a detailed and complete landscaping/screening plan; - 4) Repave the parking and driving surface; - 5) Keep all required licensing up to date.
+- 1) Provide a solid wood screen, behind the front building lines, for cars awaiting to be prepared; - 2) Provide a landscaped, solid fenceline per the UDO for the adjacent residential buffer; - 3) Provide a more detailed and complete landscaping/screening plan; - 4) Repave the parking and driving surface; - 5) Keep all required licensing up to date. - 6) No uses, outside of the properties C-2 zoning, shall be allowed.